What time is The Great British Bake Off on TV?

 When is it on TV?

-The Great British Bake Off continues on Tuesday 24th October at 8pm on Channel 4.
+The Great British Bake Off final is on Tuesday 31st October at 8pm on Channel 4.

 Which Bake Off contestants are left?